Best Short Notice Resignation Letter Example (+ Free Template)

 Tip: As an employee, it’s best to try to resign from your current job with as much notice as possible.
 This may leave it difficult to have a “good terms” relationship with your employer once resigning.

 After the notice has been submitted, it’s important that the employee speaks with each colleague and informs them of the impending short notice resignation.
-It’s helpful to provide each colleague with an apology for the shorter notice period and informing them of the difficulty this will cause.
+It’s helpful to provide each colleague with an apology for the shorter notice period and inform them of the difficulty this will cause.

-On the last working day, it’s best to write a short farewell email to each colleague and the manager or supervisor thanking them for the opportunity and once again apologizing for the inconvenience the short notice has caused.
+On the last working day, it’s best to write a short farewell email to each colleague and the manager or supervisor, thanking them for the opportunity and once again apologizing for the inconvenience the short notice has caused.

 A resignation letter should be written in the event of short notice and sent using a resignation email.
 Even though there may only be a few business days left of employment, it’s best that as an employee, time is spent writing a professional and good resignation letter with a healthy amount of respect for the job and the company.